yvanblanchard/PrePoMax_CompositesModeler/README.md

 Start the compilation and execution of the project by pressing the Start button...

 Compiling PrePoMax only creates some of its subfolders and default settings are prepared.
-To fully use a compiled version of PrePoMax, first look at the latest released version of the PrePoMax’s base folder.
-Then copy all folders that are missing in the compiled version from the released version (Models, NetGen, Solver…).
+To fully use a compiled version of PrePoMax, first look at the latest released version of the PrePoMaxâ€™s base folder.
+Then copy all folders that are missing in the compiled version from the released version (Models, NetGen, Solverâ€¦).
 Then you have to set the working folder and solvers (CalculiX) executables file name in the Settings->Calculix.

 # Structure